moan0s/ILMO/docs/admin/monitoring.rst

 Monitoring
 ==========

-ILMO should be easy to monitor.
+ILMO should, like every other software, be easy to monitor.
 Therefore a basic metrics are exposed to `https://example.com/metrics_json/`.
 The data is encoded in JSON format and is therefore suitable to bea read by humans and it is easy to use it as data source for further processing.